bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/js-notes.md.md

 **Note:** This section contains implementation-specific behavior that can be inconsistent across implementations.

-The ECMAScript specification states: If the String does not conform to the standard format the function may fall back to any implementation–specific heuristics or implementation–specific parsing algorithm.
+The ECMAScript specification states: If the String does not conform to the standard format the function may fall back to any implementation-specific heuristics or implementation-specific parsing algorithm.
 Unrecognizable strings or dates containing illegal element values in ISO formatted strings shall cause `Date.parse()` to return [`NaN`](../nan).

 However, invalid values in date strings not recognized as simplified ISO format as defined by ECMA-262 may or may not result in [`NaN`](../nan), depending on the browser and values provided, e.g.: